CadenceCc/csc3400-git-assignment/README.md

-#My Software Engineering Project
+# Advanced Calculator System - Clone Version
 Cadence Cooper - 1279458

-This repository will contain my Git and version control assignment for CSC 3400.
+This is the CLONED repository version with different title.